emanoj1/okra-travels/README.md

 # WELCOME TO OKRA TRAVELS!

-Okra Travels is a solo home-based initiative to help travels in planning their trips to India.
+Okra Travels is a solo home-based initiative to help travelers in planning their trips to India.

 Services include:
 1. Researching good flights